gusgard/react-native-devsettings/README.md

 Enable react-native-debugger and chrome debugger on Hermes (when `__DEV__` is `true`)

 ⚠️ Are you using React Native 0.76?
-You don't need to install this package, check the new **React Native Devtools** https://reactnative.dev/docs/react-native-devtools
+You don't need to install this package, check the new **React Native Devtools** https://reactnative.dev/docs/react-native-devtools and for Redux with expo https://github.com/matt-oakes/redux-devtools-expo-dev-plugin

 ## Installation